matheus-pereira/elric/packages/jest-worker/README.md

 ### `taskQueue`: TaskQueue` (optional)

-The task queue defines in which order tasks (method calls) are processed by the workers. `jest-worker` ships with a `FifoQueue` and `PriorityQueue`:
+The task queue defines in which order tasks (method calls) are processed by the workers. `elric-worker` ships with a `FifoQueue` and `PriorityQueue`:

 - `FifoQueue` (default): Processes the method calls (tasks) in the call order.
 - `PriorityQueue`: Processes the method calls by a computed priority in natural ordering (lower priorities first).
 Tasks with the same priority are processed in any order (FIFO not guaranteed).
-The constructor accepts a single argument, the function that is passed the name of the called function and the arguments and returns a numerical value for the priority: `new require('jest-worker').PriorityQueue((method, filename) => filename.length)`.
+The constructor accepts a single argument, the function that is passed the name of the called function and the arguments and returns a numerical value for the priority: `new require('elric-worker').PriorityQueue((method, filename) => filename.length)`.

-## JestWorker
+## elricWorker

 ### Methods

-The returned `JestWorker` instance has all the exposed methods, plus some additional ones to interact with the workers itself:
+The returned `elricWorker` instance has all the exposed methods, plus some additional ones to interact with the workers itself:

 #### `getStdout(): Readable`

 Returns a `ReadableStream` where the standard output of all workers is piped.
 Note that the `silent` option of the child workers must be set to `true` to make it work.
-This is the default set by `jest-worker`, but keep it in mind when overriding options through `forkOptions`.
+This is the default set by `elric-worker`, but keep it in mind when overriding options through `forkOptions`.

 #### `getStderr(): Readable`

 Returns a `ReadableStream` where the standard error of all workers is piped.
 Note that the `silent` option of the child workers must be set to `true` to make it work.
-This is the default set by `jest-worker`, but keep it in mind when overriding options through `forkOptions`.
+This is the default set by `elric-worker`, but keep it in mind when overriding options through `forkOptions`.

 #### `end()`